Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 UMass Stats and Trends

-- UMass has three wins against the spread in six games this season.

-- This year, the Minutemen have just one ATS win in three games as an underdog of 35.5 points or more.

-- UMass has eclipsed the over/under in 50% of its opportunities this year (three times over six games with a set point total).
+- UMass' games this season have hit the over in 50% of its opportunities (three times in six games with a set point total).

-- The Minutemen have turned the ball over four more times (10 total) than the Seminoles have forced a turnover (6) this season.
+- This season the Minutemen have turned the ball over 10 times, four more than the Seminoles' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.